Lockheed Constellation Survivors

 • First flight in KLM colors and with new props was made on July 2, 2004

-• #3 engine experienced a failure during a flight on July 5, 2004
+• #3 engine experienced a failure on July 5, 2004

 • On display at Dutch Aviodrome Museum at Lelystad

 • Two engines salvaged in April 2006 from L749A N494TW, which is on display at the Korean Air Museum in South Korea.
-One of the engines will be used to replace the unservicable #3 engine and allow flight operations to resume in 2007
+One of the engines will be used to replace the unserviceable #3 engine and allow flight operations to resume in 2007

 • #3 engine installed and successfully tested on October 17 and 21, 2006